-This Semiannual Report was prepared by Clean Fuel Connection Inc. (CFCI), Independent Third Party Monitor for LAX Master Plan Projects, and is submitted in accordance with Section X.F.8 of the Community Benefits Agreement (CBA)1.
+This Semiannual Report was prepared by Clean Fuel Connection Inc. (CFCI), Independent Third Party Monitor for LAX Master Plan Projects, and is submitted in accordance with Section X.F.8 of the Community Benefits Agreement (CBA).
 The purpose is to document CFCI's efforts as they relate to the monitoring of LAX Master Plan construction activities and construction contractor conformance to all requirements incorporated in CBA Section X.F.

-This Semiannual Report covers the period commencing July 1, 2014 and ending December 31, 2014.
-During this timeframe, four (4) LAX Master Plan projects that were undergoing construction activities these include the Tom Bradley International Terminal (TBIT) Renovation - East Aprons, Taxiway T Phase 1, the West Aircraft Maintenance Area (WAMA), and the Qantas Hangar Projects.
-Taxiway T Phase 1 was designated as substantially complete as of August 31, 2014.
+This Semiannual Report covers the period commencing July 1, 2015 and ending December 31, 2015.
+During this timeframe, three (3) LAX Master Plan projects that were undergoing construction activities these include the Tom Bradley International Terminal (TBIT) Renovation - East Aprons, the West Aircraft Maintenance Area (WAMA), and the Qantas Hangar Projects.
 Construction work is ongoing for the TBIT East Aprons, WAMA, and Qantas projects.